 5. Remember the Health of Your Office and Patient Data

 Keeping patients healthy is a priority, but what about the health of your office, your staff, and the data they house?
-You’re HIPAA compliant, but using public cloud storage means you need some regular safety and security check ins.
+You’re HIPAA compliant, but using public cloud storage means you need regular safety and security check-ins.

 Keeping your office healthy means keeping your patients healthy and protected — and that includes their information.
 Preventative care is pervasive.